ABout Us

 Our Mission

-ACT 4 SA empowers the San Antonio community through year-round base building, actions of solidarity, public education, policy, and advocacy.
-We are dedicated to pushing for accountable, compassionate, and transparent measures to create public safety that preserves and centers the health and well-being of our entire community.
+ACT 4 SA empowers the San Antonio community through year-round base building, actions of solidarity, public education, policy, and advocacy to create accountable, compassionate, and transparent public safety that preserves and centers the health and well-being of our entire community without a reliance on police and prisons.

 Our Vision

-We are focused on building the presence of life-giving systems that allow people to thrive and be well.
-Systems that prevent harm and better equip communities to address harm when it occurs.
-We choose not to perpetuate trauma-inducing systems rooted in racism and oppression.
-We believe educating our community will help create more leaders who can help us push toward freedom from the oppressive carceral system we currently face.
-We know that comprehensive public safety reaches far past the risk management of our current institutions.
+We are focused on building the presence of life-giving systems that allow people to thrive and be well while also equipping them with the tools to address harm when it occurs.
+We choose not to perpetuate trauma-inducing systems rooted in racism and oppression, and know that comprehensive public safety reaches far past the risk management of our current institutions.
+ACT 4 SA is dedicated to educating our community so that more leaders can emerge to help push us toward freedom from the oppressive carceral system that we currently face.

 Our Background